Care & Maintenance

 Twice a year — typically in spring and fall — give your shutters a thorough inspection and deep clean.
 Close the louvers fully in one direction and wipe the entire surface, then tilt them the other way and repeat.
 This ensures you reach both faces of every slat.

 Check the tilt rod, hinges, and frame for any dust accumulation.
 A cotton swab dipped in plain water is ideal for cleaning inside the hinge mortises without getting moisture into the wood grain.
+If you have shutters in a bathroom or kitchen where humidity and grease are higher, increase your deep-clean frequency to quarterly.

 What to Avoid